Listening

 - 'How do you spell it?': teach as fixed expression.
 Student doesn't need to understand 'do' grammar yet (that's L15).

 - Simon Says: FUN GAME.
-Don't rush.
+Take your time.
 If the student is laughing, the exercise works.
 Can run longer than 10 min.

 - 'What's ___ in English?': teach the student to use THIS PHRASE in EVERY class.
 Creates target-language communication habit.